tycobrae/BCNeMotorSport_bootloader/README.md

 ### Cloning the Repository
 To use this project, first clone it into your project workspace along with the OpenBLT [repository](https://github.com/feaser/openblt).

-### Configuring the Bootloader
+### Configuring the Bootloader (BCNeMotorSport_bootloader project)
-Make sure the `blt_conf.h` file in the bootloader project is properly configured for the intended ECU.
+Clone this repository, open it in STM32CubeIDE and make sure the `blt_conf.h` file in the bootloader project is properly configured for the intended ECU.
 Pay special attention to:
 - **CAN baud rate**: It does not need to match the main CAN line baud rate and can be set independently.
 - **Receiver ID and Sender ID**: Each ECU in the car should have a different ID, allowing the host to select between the different ECUs connected to the CAN network.
 - **Microcontroller compatibility**: This bootloader is adapted for the STM32F405RGT6.
 Other microcontrollers, such as the one used in the dashboard, will require a different bootloader.